 This therapeutic technique involves trained hypnotherapists making suggestions to individuals when they are relaxed and focused.
 This state of mind is similar to daydreaming or deep concentration.

-In the past, hypnotherapy has been a controversial form of treatment; however, modern research shows that hypnosis can help relieve and control chronic conditions as well as aid in breaking bad habits.
+In the past, hypnotherapy has been a controversial form of treatment; however, modern research shows that hypnosis can help relieve and control chronic conditions as well as aid in breaking bad habits, including smoking cessation.

 In the early days of human existence, our ancestors mostly experienced acute stress.
 This type of stress assisted them in acting quickly when faced with a real physical threat.
 Today, we might feel this stress as we drive through heavy traffic.
 Though unpleasant, this stress keeps us sharp and alert to the possibility of danger.

 More common in modern times, chronic stress is felt over extended periods of time.
 It is often caused by fear of the future, worry regarding resources, or uncertainty in relationships.
 While stress is normal after a breakup or a loss, it can prevent you from living a normal life if it is not managed properly.

 Chronic stress can cause fatigue, irritability, and difficulty in concentrating.
 It can exacerbate existing physical problems like headaches and symptoms of social anxiety.
 Chronic stress is related to unhealthy coping mechanisms such as smoking, overeating, and consuming alcohol excessively.

 Sustained stress leads to elevated levels of cortisol, the “stress hormone” and reduced levels of other neurotransmitters, such as serotonin and dopamine.
 Such variations have been linked to depression, and therefore high cardiovascular risk.
 It is more difficult for people under stress to recover from injury and illness.

 - Chronically elevated levels of stress can lead to dangerous physical and mental health consequences, including a higher […]